-Rodgers, Jacqui and Buchanan, Tom and Scholey, Andrew B. and Heffernan, Thomas M. and Ling, Jonathan and Parrott, Andrew C. (2001) Differential effects of Ecstasy and cannabis on self-reports of memory ability: a web-based study.
+Rodgers, Jacqui, Buchanan, Tom, Scholey, Andrew B., Heffernan, Thomas M., Ling, Jonathan and Parrott, Andrew C. (2001) Differential effects of Ecstasy and cannabis on self-reports of memory ability: a web-based study.
 Human Psychopharmacology: Clinical and Experimental, 16 (8). pp. 619-625.
 ISSN 1099-1077Full text not available from this repository.

 Given the legal status of MDMA (3,4-methylenedioxymethamphetamine), or Ecstasy, face-to-face access to participants is sometimes difficult.
 The number of participants in studies of cognitive performance amongst Ecstasy users is variable, with the average being around 30.
 Access to a larger number of participants is clearly desirable.
 The present investigation accessed a larger sample size using a web-based design.
 A website was developed and used for data collection.
 Prospective memory ability was assessed using the Prospective Memory Questionnaire.
 Self-report of day-to-day memory performance was investigated using the Everyday Memory Questionnaire.
 The Drug Questionnaire assessed the use of other substances as well as Ecstasy, allowing a regression design to isolate the contribution of each substance to any variance on the cognitive measures.
 Preliminary findings (N?=?488) indicate that there is a clear double dissociation between the impact of Ecstasy and cannabis.
 We found that cannabis was associated with reports of ‘here-and-now’ cognitive problems in short-term and internally cued prospective memory.
 In contrast, Ecstasy was associated with reports of long-term memory problems, which were more related to storage and retrieval difficulties.

-|Research Community:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||01 Sep 2011 14:36|